Physics-informed neural networks for operator equations with stochastic data: Introduction

 Recently, physics-informed neural networks (PINNs) were introduced in \cite{RAISSI2019686}.
 Praised for their versatility, they apply to forward and inverse problems involving partial differential equations (PDEs).
-They are constructed over deep neural networks \cite{bengio2017deep}, inheriting their capability to approximate high dimensional and non-linear mappings \cite{schwab2019deep,scarabosio2021deep}.
-Amongst others applications of PINNs, we mention inverse problems \cite{Chen2020}, inverse design \cite{luluhard2021} and fractional operators \cite{fPINNs}.
+They are constructed over deep neural networks \cite{bengio2017deep}, inheriting their capability to approximate high-dimensional and non-linear mappings \cite{schwab2019deep,scarabosio2021deep}.
+Amongst other applications of PINNs, we mention inverse problems \cite{Chen2020}, inverse design \cite{luluhard2021}, and fractional operators \cite{fPINNs}.
 Recently, Mishra and Molinaro \cite{Mishra2020EstimatesOT,Mishra2021Inverse} proposed a general theory to quantify the generalization error for PINNs.